sathnaga/sathnaga.github.io/_posts/2019-01-03-improve-test-scenarios-using-qemu-code-coverage.md

 >Hardware: IBM Power8 Box, Operating system: Fedora29 distribution with latest host kernel(4.20) on it.

-### How to prepare qemu source for Code coverage measurement
+### How to prepare qemu source for Code coverage measurement:

 * #### _Let's run below qemu build test to compile qemu binary with code coverage instrumentation(gcov) enabled_